 Early career researchers may not always be familiar with these processes.
 EJDR’s Early Career Researcher's initiative has been designed to assist with the understanding of this process.
 It is a ‘supported learning’ submissions route for early careers authors, to help fulfil their potential.
 Authors whose manuscripts are eligible for the early careers initiative will benefit from initial feedback on the manuscript (upon submission, before it is sent out for blind peer review): this is to ensure the paper is strong, and that it will be assessed on its merit by reviewers.

 Please note that Early Career manuscripts, whilst benefitting from the support and advice of EJDR’s Editor, Early Career Submissions, will be subject to the same blind peer review process and stringent quality standards that are applied to all other EJDR papers.
 EJDR reserves the right to desk-reject an Early Career submission, should the developmental angle and relevance of the paper not be clear, should the subject be inadequately presented, or should the manuscript not meet the minimum standard for consideration for the Early Career Researcher's Initiative.

 Equally, EJDR equally reserves the right to desk-reject submissions after revisions following the Editor’s feedback, if the quality of the revised version does not merit proceeding to the peer review process.

-You are eligible to submit a paper to EJDR, marked as ‘Early Career’, if:
+Your paper is eligible to be submitted as a manuscript to EJDR marked as ‘Early Career’, if:

-- Your latest academic qualification (Doctorate or Masters) was obtained 5 years ago or less,
+• Each co-author’s latest graduate-level academic qualification (Doctorate or Masters) was completed 5 years ago or less.